nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 In this exercise, you will learn about NGINX logging.
 There are only 2 logs that you need to worry about.
 The NGINX error.log, and the access.logs.

-1. The NGINX `error.log`, despite its name, it also used to record other important information at boot and runtime:
+1. The NGINX `error.log`, despite its name, it also used to record other important information at NGINX boot and runtime:

     - NGINX binary start/stop/reload messages
     - NGINX version and binary file details